 - Each species licence has a barcode that is linked to your Fish and Wildlife profile.

 - You must carry all of your species licences for the applicable year, including both cancelled and uncancelled species licences, while hunting.

 - Your Fish & Wildlife ID must appear on your species licence.

 - You must notch your species licence to cancel it as soon as you harvest an animal.

-- If you buy your species licence online, it will be mailed to you.
+- If you by your species licence online they will be mailed to you and are subject to Canada Post standard delivery times.
+Please note licences will only be mailed within Canada.
 You may qualify for a replacement free of charge if you attend a Service BC or FrontCounter BC office between 15 to 30 business days from the purchase date to report that you have not received your licences in the mail.

 - You cannot buy a species licence online and pick it up in-person.
 If you want to hunt within a few days, you have the option to buy your species licences at a vendor or at any Service BC or FrontCounter BC location where you will receive your licences immediately.

 - Some species licences require a two-day waiting period before they can be used.
 The 2-day waiting period begins at 12:01 am the day AFTER you buy your licence.
 For example, if you buy a licence at 10:00 am on November 1, the two-day waiting period ends at 12:01 am on November 4.